aws-samples/aws-well-architected-miro/README.md

 6. Install the app to the team.
    ![Install App](./media/install-app.png)
+7. Back to the Miro Developer Dashboard, click "Apps" and start working with just installed app.

 ## License
 his sample code is made available under the MIT-0 license.
 See the LICENSE file.